Satisfactory Academic Progress

 If you have not met the requirements for Satisfactory Academic Progress, you may:

-- File a Petition with the Financial Aid and Scholarship Office.
+- File a Petition with the Financial Aid and Scholarship Office just before returning to school.

 - Pay for school out of pocket until the requirements have been met.
 Once the requirements are met, you will need to contact our office to have your eligibility re-evaluated.